 School level Mid day Meal Committee decides the menu after considering the local/seasonal availability of provision.

 2.3.6.
-Time of serving the meal 12.30.p m to 1.30.pm in urban areas and 1.pm to 2.pm in rural areas.
+Time of serving the meal

+12.30.p m to 1.30.pm

+2.4 Fund Flow Mechanism

+2.4.1.
+Existing mechanism for release of funds up to school/implementing agency levels